orsonteodoro/oiledmachine-overlay/README.md

 CFLAGS_HARDENED_TOLERANCE_USER and RUSTFLAGS_HARDENED_TOLERANCE_USER mean the
 same, but not necessary one affecting the other.

+The CFLAGS_HARDENED_SANITIZERS_DEACTIVATE=1 and
+RUSTFLAGS_HARDENED_SANITIZERS_DEACTIVATE=1 can be used to turn off sanitizers on a per-package basis.
+Some packages force using gcc or llvm to get the package built and as a result force sanitizers on when they should be disabled.
+These per-package flags can be used to avoid incompatibility problems.
+Add the flag to the package and then rebuild the problematic package or deep dependency causing the problem.

 When does a package meet performance critical?
 If it is not marked cflags-critical or rustflags-critical.